H. T. Kung

-Hsiang-Tsung Kung (孔祥重 (Kǒng Xiángzhòng); born November 9, 1945) is a Taiwanese-born American computer scientist.
-He is the William H. Gates professor of computer science at Harvard University.
-His early research in parallel computing produced the systolic array in 1979, which has since become a core computational component of hardware accelerators for artificial intelligence, including Google's Tensor Processing Unit (TPU).
+Hsiang-Tsung Kung (孔祥重 (Kǒng Xiángzhòng); born November 9, 1945) is a Taiwanese-American computer scientist.
+He is the William H. Gates Professor of Computer Science at Harvard University.

+Kung's early research in parallel computing produced the systolic array in 1979, which has since become a core computational component of hardware accelerators for artificial intelligence, including Google's Tensor Processing Unit (TPU).
 Similarly, he proposed optimistic concurrency control in 1981, now a key principle in memory and database transaction systems, including MySQL, Apache CouchDB, Google's App Engine, and Ruby on Rails.
-He remains an active researcher, with ongoing contributions to computational complexity theory, hardware design, parallel computing, routing, wireless communication, signal processing, and artificial intelligence.

-Kung is well-known as an influential mentor.
-His 1987 advice on Ph.D. research remains well cited.
-Throughout his career, he has been equally regarded for the role of his own research as for the legacy of his students, who have gone on to become pillars at Y Combinator, Google Brain, IBM, Intel, Akamai, MediaTek, Stanford, and MIT.